valeri-sarantchouk/module-federation/README.md

 This should open the assembled app in new browser tab at:
     http://localhost:3000/

-To build all projects in the monorepo sequentially:
+To build all app in the monorepo sequentially:
   > `npm run build`

 or